|Toukley and District Cycle Club Inc|

-Wednesday ride TDCC - Every week at 0915 at Gorokan Fish Co-op.
+Wednesday ride TDCC - Main Group - Every week at 0915 at Gorokan Fish Co-op.
 Check here for away rides or changes.
-Wednesday 29 May, ride to Summerland Point.
+Wednesday 11 December 2013 - Cams Wharf for lunch.

 Regular Friday rides:

-2. Norah Head Coasters – Meet at Jenny Dixon Reserve, Norah Head, cnr Bungary Road & Park St, 9.00am Fridays – moderate pace 30-40 km.
-Please check here for away rides.
+2. Norah Head Coasters – Meet at Jenny Dixon Reserve, Norah Head, cnr Bungary Road & Park St, 9.00am Fridays – moderate pace 40 km.
+Please check here for out-of-town rides.

 |Clarrie's notes on tyre changing.
 Click here!|

 |Monday 9 December 2013 - Irene's Report from Yesterday|

 Lesson No. 1 - don't eat passionfruit cheesecake before a hilly ride.

 Lesson No. 2 - Always follow your fellow cyclists back on the train on a hot day!